Intrusion Detection System (IDS)

 A HIDS focuses on monitoring and analyzing the activities on individual hosts (like servers or PCs), unlike network-based IDS that monitors network traffic.
 HIDS typically examines log files, checks file integrity, and monitors system calls to detect intrusions.

-- OSSEC is an open-source HIDS that performs real-time log analysis, file integrity monitoring, rootkit detection, and alerting.
+- OSSEC:- OSSEC is an open-source HIDS that performs real-time log analysis, file integrity monitoring, rootkit detection, and alerting.
 It tracks changes in critical files and directories, ensuring their integrity.

 - File Integrity Monitoring: It tracks changes to important files, alerting if unauthorized modifications occur.